eecs110/winter2021/pages/_assignments/tutorial09.md

 ## What to Turn In
-Please turn in your completed tutorial exercise(s) ON CANVAS by Wednesday night at midnight.
+Please turn in your completed tutorial exercise(s) on Canvas.
 To do this:

 1. Zip your entire `project02` folder (with your edited files inside)
 2. Rename your zip file to `tutorial09`